hewison-chris/agora-cl-docs/website/docs/getting-started.md

 </div>
 <div class='panel'>
 <a href='agora-cl-usage/parameters'>Command-line options</a>
-<p>Learn how to configure Agora-cl's beacon node client, validator client, and more through its <strong>command-line interface</strong>.</p>
+<p>Learn how to configure Agora-cl's Agora node client, validator client, and more through its <strong>command-line interface</strong>.</p>
 </div>
 <div class='panel'>
 <a href='troubleshooting/issues-errors'>Troubleshooting</a>